SiWachirawich/lab3/README.md

 # Wire up display breadboard

 ## NPN Transistor 2N3904
 NPN Transistor act like a switch.
-If it has the high signal on the base pin, it will allow some cuurent to flow through between collector and emiiter pin.
+If it has the high signal on the base pin, it will allow some current to flow through between collector and emitter pin.
 ![npn](https://user-images.githubusercontent.com/40221875/64620838-cf0ee000-d40e-11e9-8b3c-69cbe5ed92da.jpg)

-## 4 digits 7 segment common anode
+## 4-digits 7-segment common anode
 ![7s](https://user-images.githubusercontent.com/40221875/64621239-89064c00-d40f-11e9-9a00-dd89c79a2a18.PNG)

 ## Schcematic